rust-gamedev/rust-gamedev.github.io/content/news/051/index.md

 The past few months' updates include:
 - Flying with butterfly-like mechanics
-- [Fusion Upgrade:][cybergate-fuse] Combine hammers, balls, dices, to multiply their powers
+- [Fusion Upgrade:][cybergate-fuse] Combine hammers, balls, and dice to multiply their powers
 - Hammer destruction made more challenging and interesting, with upgrades enabling deeper wall penetration
-- Improved strength andwWeight system, and calculate their impact on character movement and abilities
+- Improved strength and weight system, and calculate their impact on character movement and abilities
 - Added an 'Owned Upgrades' menu using `yakui` crate, giving a neat overview of all acquired upgrades
 - Many other UI / gameplay improvements based on player feedback